CSCI 1111 Spring 2025

 The GW standard is that one credit hour corresponds to a minimum of 50 minutes of instruction plus 100 minutes of independent learning (e.g., homework and exam prep) per week.
 This is a 3 credit course, thus you should expect to spend 2.5-3 hours in class and 50 minutes in lab, plus four to five hours of independent learning per week, which may include completing programming assignments.

-• Textbook: None required.
-There are lots of free materials available online, though our lectures notes should also suffice for this course.
-For an excellent summary and study guide, see these notes.
+There is no required textbook for this course, and there are lots of free materials available online, though our lectures notes should also suffice.
+For an excellent summary and study guide, click here.

 • Lecture/lab participation (via quizzes and exercises): 5%